Legendary rivers, classic Argentine hospitality

 Chocolate Lab Expeditions uses top-of-the-line fiberglass drift boats.
 Guides provide all flies and can supply rods, reels, and wading boots if needed.
 Guests should arrive with their own waders, leaders, and tippet.

-Rates vary depending on trip package and typically fall within the cost range stated below.
+Rates vary depending on the trip package and typically fall within the cost range stated below.

 7 Nights / 6.5 Days = $4,200.00 – $6,650.00